A Photo Dialogue

 Since 2009 I have been sending pictures back and forth with Tiffany Fairey.
 Tiffany and I had worked together for a number of years at PhotoVoice during which time we had regular conversations about work, life and photography.
 When Tiffany moved to Venezuala in 2009 we decided to continue this regular conversation through images.
 There are no firm rules, the idea was just to respond to each other’s picture with a picture.
 To create a visual dialogue and see where the conversation took us.
 8 years later the conversation is ongoing.
-All the photographs can be seen on Tiffany’s website here
+All the photographs can be seen here.

 There is also an email exchange which took place more recently: